prarthananbhat/ERA/Session_5/README.md

 ### Building the First Neural Networks

-#### Objective: Identify the digital from the MNIST data set using a Convolutional Neural Network and organise the code into
+#### Objective: Identify the digits from the MNIST data set using a Convolutional Neural Network and organise the code into
 ```
 .
 ├── README.md